Subpart AIntroduction to this Part

 (b) Ensure that appropriate security measures are in place; and

-(c) Allow GSA to fulfill its responsibilities under the Federal Records Act, especially with regards to sharing best practices, training, standards, and guidelines.
+(c) Allow GSA to fulfill its responsibilities under the Federal Records Act, especially with regard to sharing best practices, information on training, and promulgating standards, procedures, and guidelines.

 §102-192.100How do we submit our annual mail management report to GSA?